greyltc/analysis-software/README.md

  - This feature seems to crash under windows if you do this without closing a previously opened graph window
 - Hover over the file name in each column to see the LabVIEW generated summary data for that file (for comparison purposes)
 - Hover over certian values in the table (only those calculated from the solar cell fit) to see their +/- 95% confidence intervals
+- Plots i,v vs time data files.
+Does no analysis on them currently (but could in the future).

 ### Files here
 ---